pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 `pulumi:environments:org:contoso:env:<yaml>`

-Make sure to replace `contoso` with the name of your Pulumi organization and leave the literal value of `<yaml>` as shown above.
+Make sure to replace `contoso` with the name of your Pulumi organization and use the literal value of `<yaml>` as shown above.

 {{< /notes >}}